Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 Cons

-• Formula and calculation capabilities lag behind Smartsheet — and honestly, this gap is bigger than Monday.com's marketing would have you believe
+• Formula and calculation capabilities don't match Smartsheet — and this gap is bigger than the marketing suggests

-• Per-seat pricing adds up quickly for larger teams
+• Per-seat pricing adds up fast for larger teams

 3. Wrike — Best for Enterprise Finance & Compliance